TheMineCart/BetterProtected/README.markdown

 Setting this up as an Intellij project should be straight forward and pretty easy...
 However, the tricky part comes when you want to run this plugin with an instance of CraftBukkit (Minecraft Server Mod).

-  * Building the project structure...
+  * Building the project structure:
     1. Make a "minecraft" directory wherever you like.
     2. Download "craftbukkit-1.0.1-R1.jar" from the following url and place it into your newly created "minecraft" folder:
         - http://repo.bukkit.org/service/local/artifact/maven/redirect?g=org.bukkit&a=craftbukkit&v=RELEASE&r=releases